pkpio/Greey4Tasks/src/readme.txt

 2. HOW TO GET STARTED
+Run codes by referring to 'How to run' section (below) in this document.
-Please refer to documentation.pdf - ../documentation.pdf  for information regrading problem statement, algorithm.
+Refer to documentation.pdf - ../documentation.pdf  for information regrading problem statement, algorithm and many other details